YujiAzama/python-fiwareclient/README.md

 $ fiware entity-list
 ```

-If you have remote orion host, you specify host name as environment.
+If you have remote orion host, you specify host name as environment variable.

 ```bash
 $ export ORION_HOST=orion-host